Kevin-Robertson/Inveigh/README.md

 * To import with Import-Module:
 	Import-Module ./Inveigh.psd1

-* To import using dot source method:
+* To import using the dot source method:
 	. ./Inveigh.ps1
 	. ./Inveigh-BruteForce.ps1
 	. ./Inveigh-Relay.ps1